 All prices displayed are PER PERSON.
-The prices displayed on our website were calculated on 19/02/19 and based on a private party of Four Persons travelling together in low season on a twin share rooming basis.
+The prices displayed on our website were calculated on February 19, 2019 and based on a private party of Four people travelling together in low season on a twin share rooming basis.

-We elected to display prices for a private party of four persons as that is our average private party size based on historical bookings to date.
+We elected to display prices for a private party of four people, as that is our average private party size based on historical bookings to date.

 *Pricing is shown as $US Dollars.
 Both £GBP Sterling UK and €Euro's are solely for ease of reference purposes only.
 All payments made to us will be in $US only.
-We used the conversion rates from www.xe.com on 19/02/19 (£GBP 1 = $US 1.30, €EUR1 = $US 1.13).
-So, please use the prices we have displayed purely for guide lines purposes only as there are various factors (even if you choose an itinerary exactly as it is published) that can affect the actual price for your own private party's holiday.
-It's actually very rare that a party books a holiday itinerary precisely as published, because we tailor make holiday itineraries precisely to each individual party requirements.
-It may be that additional excursions and days are added, or removed, accommodation upgraded or downgraded, the size of the party is different, use of overland travel instead of internal flights, a different included meals requirement etc etc etc.
+We used the conversion rates from www.xe.com on February 19 (£GBP 1 = $US 1.30, €EUR1 = $US 1.13).
+So, please use the prices we have displayed purely for guideline purposes only, as there are various factors (even if you choose an itinerary exactly as it is published) that can affect the actual price for your own private party's holiday.
+It's actually very rare that a party books a holiday itinerary precisely as published because we tailor holiday itineraries precisely to each individual party's requirements.
+It may be that additional excursions and days are added or removed, accommodations are upgraded or downgraded, the size of the party is different, overland travel is used instead of internal flights, there is a different requirement for included meals, etc.

 The classic trek up to Everest Base Camp and back from Lukla

 Includes: Snow Cat Travel Guide on trek, Porterage on trek, 2 nights in a 3* Kathmandu Hotel (twin share with breakfast), All meals on trek, 13 nights accommodation in trekking lodges (private twin share rooms), Sagarmatha National Park Fees, Trekking Permit, T.I.M.S.
 Registration, All airport transfers, Kathmandu-Lukla-Kathmandu Flights

 For Two People $US 1755 per person